Shan-rs/DCI-Net/README.md

 # DCI-Net
 remote sensing, hazy dataset

-Dynamic Collaborative Inference Network for Dense Haze Removal of Optical Remote Sensing Images
+Dense Haze Removal Based on Dynamic Collaborative Inference Learning for Remote Sensing Images

-The dataset will be available after the paper is accepted.
+If our dataset is helpful to you, please cite:

+L. Zhang and S. Wang, "Dense Haze Removal Based on Dynamic Collaborative Inference Learning for Remote Sensing Images," in IEEE Transactions on Geoscience and Remote Sensing, vol. 60, pp. 1-16, 2022, Art no. 5631016, doi: 10.1109/TGRS.2022.3207832.